I Got "Vanilla Chrome" Nails, The Next Big Manicure Trend

 I took the design to Yoshimi Muranishi, a nail artist at Vanity Projects in New York.
 Working on my natural nail, we went with a shape similar to Teleki's but a bit shorter and more round.
 Vanity Projects uses Japanese gel that lasts for three to four weeks, so I wanted to make sure that my nails could grow out without breaking or getting too long or pointy.

 To create the right polish color, Muranishi actually mixed a custom shade, combining a few drops of yellow polish with white on an aluminum foil palette to create a vanilla tone.
 (This made me feel like Hailey Bieber; her nail artist Zola Ganzorigt recently told me that she'll mix custom colors for her.)
-But if you're looking for a perfect vanilla polish in a bottle, use The Gel Bottle in Love Letter, which is the eggshell ivory tone that Teleki used.
-For regular, non-gel polish, you could use OPI One Chic Chick, Essie Atelier At The Bay, or Gucci Cecilia Ivory.
+But if you're looking for a perfect vanilla polish in a bottle, look for an words like "eggshell" or "ivory" in the description.

 Advertisement

-After the base polish, Muranishi used a small sponge to rub Magic White Chrome Powder by Daily Charme over my nails.
+After the base polish, Muranishi used a small sponge to rub white chrome powder over my nails.
 The reflective finish made all the difference: Up to that point, I was worried that the vanilla would read too yellow-y and might wash me out.

 While I was a little skeptical at first, the vanilla chrome manicure is definitely a design I'm saving for future reference.
 The warm cream tone is a good neutral — white without being stark.
 The name is a relatively new way to describe the look, but there's plenty of design inspiration to be found.
 This is a good reference by @FemmeBlk on TikTok: The color is more of a pearlescent white, but the white is sheer so it feels toned down.
 Searching for milky white chrome nails, like this design on content creator @TashiaJaem, is also a good example of a take on the trend.

-According to Muranishi, chrome powders are still a popular salon request.
+According to Muranishi, chrome powders are still a popular salon request and "vanilla" is only the most recent tonal variation.
 If anything, this shows me that dusting a chrome powder over a color that I'm iffy on makes me like it better almost instantly.
-That said, if I were to try this at home without a gel polish or chrome powder, I'd use one of the aforementioned eggshell polishes and add an opalescent top coat.
+That said, if I were to try this at home — without a gel polish or chrome powder — I'd use one of the aforementioned eggshell polishes and add an opalescent top coat.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.